WHY 3 ON 3?

 3) MORE PASSES THROWN & RECEIVED.

 In 3 on 3 basketball passing skills and court vision can be developed under game conditions.
 With fewer players on the court more successful passes can be thrown that aren’t intercepted or dropped, building confidence and a willingness to pass.
 If players know they will be getting a pass back or will soon have another chance with the ball they become much more willing passers.

 In 3 on 3 basketball I would argue that the opposite is probably true.
 Due to the reduced number of players the court is less congested allowing more room for driving to the basket, team play, and making split second in game decisions that are critical to a young player’s development.

 5) MORE TRANSITIONS FROM OFFENCE TO DEFENCE & VICE VERSA.

-In 3 on 3 basketball there is more opportunity to transition from offense to defense and vice versa.
+In 3 on 3 basketball there is more opportunity to transition from offence to defence and vice versa.
 Players have to quickly react to a change of possession.
-Although in most cases players won’t be changing ends of the floor (unless you play main basket to side basket to create a “full court” 3 on 3 game) they are still mentally and physically transitioning from offense to defense and back more often.
+Although in most cases players won’t be changing ends of the floor (unless you play main basket to side basket to create a “full court” 3 on 3 game) they are still mentally and physically transitioning from offence to defence and back more often.

 6) ALL PLAYERS BENEFIT, WHETHER ADVANCED OR BEGINNER.